decred/dcrdex/docs/wiki/Wallet.md

 ## Send

-This where you can send funds from your wallet to another address.
+This is where you can send funds from your wallet to another address.
 You will need to enter the recipient address into the text box and the amount of funds you wish to send.

-* **Substract Fees from amount sent:** if left unchecked, the fees will be deducted from the remaining balance in the wallet.
+* **Subtract Fees from amount sent:** if left unchecked, the fees will be deducted from the remaining balance in the wallet.
 * **Max Estimated Send:** the estimated amount that will be received if you withdraw your current balance with 'Subtract fees  from amount sent' checked.
 * **Max Estiamted Send Fee:** the estimated on-chain fee for the specified transaction.

 <img src="./images/using-bison-wallet/wallets-send.png" width="1200" alt="">